 Faux wood beams across the ceiling of a back porch help to create a natural, Southwestern-style entertaining area.

-Since they’re built to withstand harsh climates and sunlight, faux beams are ideal for use on the exterior of your home.
+These beams are built for endurance—resistant to cracking, rotting, and sun damage, even in the harshest climates.
 Unlike real wood beams, faux wood beams will last a lifetime and don’t require any regular maintenance.

 Modern Southwest home design makes use of not only natural wood but stone as well.
 Consider installing stacked stone panels as a retaining wall on your home’s exterior or use them to wrap around your front porch columns for a timeless, natural look.